Aliasgersb/Gravitational-Lensing/README.md

 **Training protocol (Stages 1 and 2):**

 All models use a two-stage fine-tuning approach.
 Stage 1 trains the classification head only (5 epochs, LR = 1e-3) with the encoder frozen.
-Stage 2 unlocks the full model with a warmup encoder learning rate (1e-7 → 5e-6) and a fixed head LR of 5e-5, for up to 20 epochs.
-Best validation AUROC checkpoint is saved.
-Early stopping was removed from V9 onward after empirical confirmation of a −0.026 AUROC penalty from patience=5.
+Stage 2 unlocks the full model with a warmup encoder learning rate (1e-7 → 5e-6) and a fixed head LR of 5e-5, for up to 20 epochs with the best validation AUROC checkpoint saved.
+Early stopping was removed from V9 onward — its removal yielded a confirmed +0.0259 AUROC on V10.

 ---